fortrabbit/legal/support-policy.md

 * Modifying or patching software on behalf of clients
 * General coding questions
 * Training in Git

+## Code peeking

+Technically, fortrabbit staff is able to view and even edit all uploaded files and databases.
+Our aim is to be involved as little as possible.
+There is an internal policy for that.
+In many support cases knowledge about configuration or code is essential to find a solution.
+Where possible and acceptable we will ask for permission to look into your code upfront.
+In other security related cases, for instance fighting phishing attempts, it is required that we examine code pro-actively.
+This can take place in suspicion.

 ## Support channel